Cycling can be a great way to travel all year round. Check out our riding tips to make sure your bike is roadworthy and that you are safe.

 Using 2 locks to secure your bike makes it significantly less attractive target for a thief.
 To do this:

-- Use two different types of locks, a D-lock and cable lock is a common combination.
+- Use two different types of locks, a D-lock and cable lock or chain is a common combination.

 - Put the first lock on the back of the bike through the frame and then through the rear wheel.